oxunPy/steam-anologue/README.md

 # steam-anologue
-Steam Analogue Microservice Not distributed to the public.
+Steam Analogue Microservice.
 It is for only myself!!!